dora-rs/dora/README.md

 ## Build Requirements

 - Install docker
-- Install Conda and create a dora environment according to dora-pylot
+- Install Conda and create a dora environment according to dora-drives
 - Optional: Install capnp if you want to change the message design:  https://capnproto.org/install.html

 ## Getting started

-- Clone dora-pylot in the parent directory
+- Clone dora-drives in the parent directory
 - Run
 ```bash
 conda activate dora3.8